Guide for Author

 Animal/human research

-All investigators should ensure that the planning and reporting of human research are in accordance with the Helsinki Declaration as revised in 2013 (https://www.wma.net/what-we-do/medical-ethics/declaration-of-helsinki/).
+All investigators should ensure that the planning and reporting of human research are in accordance with the Helsinki Declaration (https://www.wma.net/what-we-do/medical-ethics/declaration-of-helsinki/).
+For Original Articles, Study Protocols, and Short Reports, authors must include a statement that the research was approved by the institutional review board (IRB) of the authors’ affiliated institutions and the approval code issued by the IRB and the name of the institution, which granted the approval.
+Those researchers who do not have access to an ethics review committee should follow the principles outlined in the Declaration of Helsinki.
 Authors must also abide by any guidelines approved by the authors’ institutions.
 Where relevant, the authors must include a statement in their manuscript that describes the procedures for obtaining informed consent from participants regarding participation in the research and publication of the research.
+When the informed consent is waived due to a reasonable reason (e.g. secondary use of anonymous data), the authors must include a statement about it in their manuscript.

 Authors of manuscripts describing experiments involving animals or materials derived from animals must demonstrate that the work was carried out in accordance with the guidelines approved by the authors’ institution(s), national standards or other relevant guidelines.